 The same friend who helped her to build the credenza in the living room crafted a floating window seat in the dining room.
 This unique perch is perfect for watching the neighborhood kids playing outside and one of Mora's personal favorite spots in the house.
 "The giant framed Otomí is also one of her favorite pieces in the house.
 "It’s just beautiful and the perfect nod to the Spanish roots of this home," she says.

-But when it comes to playing favorites, the master bedroom takes out the top spot for Mora.
+But when it comes to playing favorites, the primary bedroom takes out the top spot for Mora.
 "It’s a retreat from the world that feels perfectly suited to us and a place to escape the madness of life," she says.
 Mora wanted it to feel airy, clean, and relaxing, so she designed the space around the salt mine print.
 It really informed the color palette and elements for the space, which included warm neutrals and natural materials.

 The Room & Board dresser, nightstands, and bench are all white oak, which is one of Mora's preferred timber varieties.
 "While I generally prefer to mix furniture pieces and materials in a bedroom, for this particular space, I wanted the cohesion of matching pieces to create a relaxing sanctuary," she says.